How to Find a Good Plumber

 Ratings from Customers

-Our Ratings Tables report ratings from area consumers (primarily Checkbook and Consumer Reports subscribers) for plumbing companies that received 10 or more ratings on our surveys.
-The tables show the percentage of each company’s surveyed customers who rated it “superior” (as opposed to “adequate” or “inferior”) on several questions: “overall performance quaity,” “doing work properly,” “starting and completing work promptly,” and “letting you know cost early.”
-Our Ratings Tables also report the percent of surveyed customers who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall performance.”
+Our Ratings Tables report the percentage of each company’s surveyed customers who rated it “superior” (as opposed to “adequate” or “inferior”) on several questions: “overall quality,” “doing work properly,” “promptness,” and “letting you know cost early.”
+Our Ratings Tables also report the percent of surveyed customers who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
 Click here for further description of our customer survey and other research methods.

-Many of the companies received a high percentage of favorable ratings.
+Many companies received a high percentage of favorable ratings.
+For example, dozens were rated “superior” overall by 90 percent or more of their surveyed customers.
 But other companies were rated “superior” by fewer than half of their surveyed customers.
 For these companies, customer reviews frequently include words like “overcharged,” “unprofessional,” “incompetent,” “rude,” “messy,” “no-show,” and “dishonest.”

 Our Ratings Tables also show counts of complaints we gathered from the Consumer Protection Division of the Washington Office of the Attorney General for a recent two-year period and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.